alfonsogomez28/RedTeam-BlueTeam/DefensiveReport.md

   - **Metric**: `WHEN max() of system.process.cpu.total.pct OVER all documents`
   - **Threshold**: `IS ABOVE 0.5`
   - **Vulnerability Mitigated**: Malware or keylogger taking up system resources
   - **Reliability**: This alert has a medium reliability.
-This alert may, on occation flag as a false positive if user runs resource intense applications.
+This alert may, on occasion flag as a false positive if user runs resource intense applications.

 #### HTTP Request Size Monitor
 ![http-monitor](/images/alert3.png)